DeGa-Alliance/Co-builders/Cozyroom INC outdoor.md

    Our development efforts resulted in more than 30 mobile and web solutions – KYC on Blockchain, micro-loans credits network, social networking apps, e-commerce, news boards, other different business, and entertainment mobile applications.
  - Would you mind to provide a test account for auditing?

-K-play will provide independent docking of API interfaces for ecological co-builders which can develop applications (games) by their own ability, so as to actively participate in the construction of K-play’s ecological applications.

-You need to have deep understanding of blockchain, DeFi and metaverse, then follow K-play official’s overall concept and layout of metaverse, DeFi, ecological applications and the floor financial system.
+OK, we've sent the email.

 ## Proof of Identity
 K-play official only supports users to apply as individuals, and official needs the legal qualification documents in validity.
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from K-play official.
 This will be attested and publicly confirmed by those representatives.
 Details for this will be provided after your application is submitted on GitHub.

 ## Capital & Plan (required)
  - How much money do you have on-hand, and how much do you have access to?
+More than 1million, and we are planning to use 100thousand usd to get kpt.
  - What kind of app or game do you plan to develop?
+FinTech systems
  - How much money do you plan to develop the app or game?
+100thousand usd.

 ## About Community (required)
- - Does your team have any experience of operating active community which is about blockchain, DeFi and metaverse?
+ - Does your team have any experience of operating active community which is about blockchain, DeFi and metaverse? yes.
+We create our own high-performance components that are used for solving common tasks and help to save our client’s time and budget.
+Having the best engineers in different areas on board, our team provides all development services in one place.
  - How many people in your community?
+More than 8k
- - What community scale is expected in the first three months? (how many people)
+ - What community scale is expected in the first three months? (how many people) More than 2k.

 ## Risks & Challenges (required)

 Please tell us about some of the challenges that would prevent the development of application and how you might address them.

+Cause we have tried the similar programs before but there were oceans of mistakes just happened when our engineers started to audit the code. and they didn't know i

 ### Application Materials
 ##### - Applicant